ietf/tao/Tao.md

 the draft, or pointers to online locations for raising issues and suggesting changes.

+Formally, Internet-Drafts expire six months after publication, except if they are in the final stages prior to publication as an RFC.
+This is to underline that they are work in progress that may be changed without notice, and they cannot be relied on for reference purposes.
+All the same, they are permanently archived on IETF servers.

 For the past several years, the official canonical source of RFCs as <a href="https://www.rfc-editor.org/info/rfc7991">RFC 7991: The "xml2rfc" Version 3 Vocabulary</a>.
 Some people enjoy writing in XML, and some don't.